 The purpose of the Baylor University ('Baylor' or 'University') Travel & Entertainment site is to aggregate all Baylor related travel and entertainment information into a convenient location in order to facilitate value added services.

 Travel - Baylor will reimburse, within budget limitations and in accordance with these policies, a faculty, staff, or student member (traveler) who travels as a University representative for the ordinary and necessary expenses directly related to authorized domestic and international travel.
 Approval for travel must be obtained from the department chair/head prior to departure, and each traveler should be prudent in his/her travel expenditures.
-Baylor faculty, staff, and students who will be traveling outside the United States individually or as a group should coordinate such travel with the Center for International Education.
+Baylor faculty, staff, and students who will be traveling outside the United States individually or as a group should coordinate such travel with the Center for Global Engagement.

 Entertainment - Baylor will reimburse, within budget limitations and in accordance with these policies, a faculty or staff member who entertains as a University representative for the ordinary and necessary expenses directly related to University business.